Last updated: May 4, 2026

 - How it helps: A family member, friend, or other provider may be paid for authorized hours.
 The exact hourly wage varies by county.

-- How to apply: Submit the application through your county IHSS office.
+- How to apply: Contact the county IHSS office.
 The county social worker will do a home visit and needs assessment.

-- What to gather: Medi-Cal information, ID, doctor contact information, medication list, and the parent’s daily care needs.
+- What to gather: Medi-Cal information, ID, doctor contact information, medication list, and daily care needs.
 Providers also need orientation and a background check.

 - Timeline: County timing varies.
 Do not expect pay before provider enrollment is finished.

-- What it is: CDPAP lets an approved Medicaid member choose and direct their own personal assistant.
+- What it is: New York CDPAP lets an approved Medicaid member choose and direct their own personal assistant.

 - How it helps: It allows the family to keep a trusted caregiver instead of using only agency staff.
-New York moved to a single statewide fiscal intermediary, Public Partnerships LLC (PPL), effective April 1, 2025.
+New York uses Public Partnerships LLC, or PPL, as the single statewide fiscal intermediary.

-- How to apply: Use the official CDPAP page, contact the managed care plan or local department of social services, and call PPL at 1-833-247-5346 for registration help.
+- How to apply: Contact the managed care plan or local department of social services, then use PPL CDPAP resources for registration and payroll steps.
+PPL lists 1-833-247-5346 for help.

 - What to gather: Medicaid number, date of birth, address, plan information, and caregiver details.